RTradeLtd/go-ipfs-plugin-i2p-gateway/README.md

 file to find the ports that have been configured by the admin running IPFS, then using the SAM API to forward those ports to I2P.
-Once they are forwarded, a config file is generated containing the i2p configuration and it's base32 and base64 settings.
+Once they are forwarded, a config file is generated containing the i2p configuration and it's base32 and base64 addresses.
 This is stored in a file called "i2pconfig."

 ### Using it